Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 • When have I experienced God’s heart for justice personally?

-• What fears keep me from standing up or speaking out?
+• What fears keep me from speaking or acting?

 • What one step can I take this week to practice justice and mercy?

-The Biblical Mandate for Justice and Compassion (Photo: Pedernales River, Johnson City Texas)
+Biblical mandate for justice and compassion — Micah 6:8 lived todayn (Photo: Pedernales River, Johnson City Texas)

 Fellow Workers In The Harvest